Optimal covariance matrix estimation for high-dimensional noise in high-frequency data: Methodology

-Theorem \ref{tm:2} in Section \ref{sec:theoryfU} shows that the associated convergence rate $n_*^{-1/2}\log^{1/2}p$ is the minimax optimal rate in the maximum element-wise loss for the covariance matrix estimations of the high-dimensional noise $\bU_{t_k}$ in high-frequency data.
-More importantly, we know that $n_*^{-1/2}\log^{1/2}p$ is also the minimax optimal rate in the maximum element-wise loss for the covariance matrix estimations of $\bU_{t_k}$ if we have observations of the noises, which indicates that our estimator shares some oracle property and the proposed localization actually makes the impact of the latent process $\bX_t$ be negligible.
+Theorem \ref{tm:2} in Section \ref{sec:theoryfU} shows that $(n_*^{-1}\log p)^{1/2}$ is the minimax optimal rate in the maximum element-wise loss for the covariance matrix estimations of the high-dimensional noise $\bU_{t_k}$ in high-frequency data.
+If $\{\bU_{t_k}\}$ is an independent or $L_n$-dependent sequence with fixed $L_n$, we can select $K$ as a fixed integer and then the associated convergence rate of $|\widehat{\bSigma}_u-\bSigma_u|_\infty$ is minimax optimal.
+For general cases with $\varphi<\infty$ and fixed $L_n$, with selecting $K\asymp (\log n_*)^{1/\varphi+\epsilon}$ for some $\epsilon>0$, the convergence rate of $|\widehat{\bSigma}_u-\bSigma_u|_\infty$ is nearly optimal with an additional logarithm factor $(\log n_*)^{1/(2\varphi)+\epsilon/2}$.
+More importantly, as we will discuss below Remark \ref{rek3} in Section \ref{sec:theoryfU}, $(n_*^{-1}\log p)^{1/2}$ is also the minimax optimal rate in the maximum element-wise loss for the covariance matrix estimations of $\bU_{t_k}$ if we have observations of the noise, which indicates that our estimator shares some oracle property and the proposed localization actually makes the impact of the latent process $\bX_t$ be negligible.

 However, the aforementioned element-wise consistency and optimality do not imply their counterparts for the covariance matrix estimation with high-dimensional data.
-That is, the estimator $\widehat{\bSigma}_{\bu}(\xi)$ may not be consistent to $\bSigma_{\bu}$ under the spectral norm when $p\gg n$.
+That is, the estimator $\widehat{\bSigma}_{u}$ may not be consistent to $\bSigma_{u}$ under the spectral norm $\|\cdot\|_2$ when $p\gg n$.
 This is a well-known phenomenon in high-dimensional covariance matrix estimation; see, among other, \cite{BickelLevina_2008_AOS}.
 For high-dimensional covariance matrix estimations, one often resorts to some classes of the target with extra information.
 With the extra information, the consistency under the spectral norm and other properties associated with the covariance matrix estimations can be well established.
 In this paper, we focus on the following class -- the sparse covariance matrices considered in \cite{BickelLevina_2008_thre}:

 where $q\in[0,1)$ and $M>0$ are two prescribed constants, and $c_p$ may diverge with $p$.
-Here $c_p$ can be viewed as a parameter that characterizes the sparsity of $\bSigma$, i.e., if $c_p$ is smaller, then $\bSigma$ is more sparse.
+Here $c_p$ can be viewed as a parameter that characterizes the sparsity of $\bSigma_u$, i.e., if $c_p$ is smaller, then $\bSigma_u$ is more sparse.
 If $q=0$, we have

-where $c_p$ evaluates the number of nonzero components in each row of $\bSigma$.
+where $c_p$ evaluates the number of nonzero components in each row of $\bSigma_u$.